ShaomaoLin94/AITemplate/README.md

 This project focuses on **FP32 BERT-family inference on x86 CPUs** rather than complete CPU operator coverage for AITemplate.
 Some original AITemplate frontend and runtime paths remain GPU-oriented, so CPU-specific execution paths are currently required where upstream interfaces assume CUDA execution.

-For architecture, implementation details, bottleneck analysis, and limitations, see [CPU_BACKEND.md](CPU_BACKEND.md).
+For architecture, implementation details, bottleneck analysis, and limitations, see [report.pdf](report.pdf).

 ## Upstream AITemplate